Porges/ways-to-play/11ty/src/articles/cards/japan/hanafuda/art/index.md

     size="small"
     position="left"
     src="ekb_rainman.jpg"
-    alt="A card with a picture of a figure carrying an umbrella and walking away from the viewer; the figure has a fluffy orange tail." %}
+    alt="A card with a picture of a figure carrying an umbrella and walking away from the viewer.
+The figure has a fluffy orange tail." %}
 The <Noun lang="ja-Latn">Echigo-kobana</Noun> “rain man” appears to be some kind of animal.
 {% imageEnd %}